Toyota Motor Corporation

 read more

 The Lean Japan Tour will broaden your thinking and build your knowledge of lean management principles.
-You’ll experience lean implementation, kaizen and kaikaku philosophies in some of Japan’s top companies, and develop the understanding necessary to implement these within your organization.
+You’ll experience lean implementation, TPS, kaizen and kaikaku philosophies in some of Japan’s top companies, and develop the understanding necessary to implement these within your organization.

 Shinka Management specializes in lean consulting and has been running lean study missions to Japan since 2007.
 The lean manufacturing tour includes an intensive week of factory visits, senior management discussions, training in a Toyota Group lean training facility and Japanese cultural experiences.
 We look after you from the moment you touch-down in Nagoya, providing train transfers and private bus transport, first-class accommodation and meals, cultural guidance and interpreting services.